Get started by searching below:

 The elder abuse definition involves a broad range of harmful actions or neglect that affect older adults.
 This type of mistreatment can happen anywhere.

-However, it is especially common in nursing homes and other long-term care facilities.
+Abuse often happens at the hands of caregivers or trusted individuals.
+However, it is also especially common in nursing homes and other long-term care facilities.

 “Rates of abuse of older people are high in institutions such as nursing homes and long-term care facilities, with 2 in 3 staff reporting that they have committed abuse in the past year.”

-All types of elder abuse can lead to devastating consequences, including physical and/or emotional harm and even death.
+All forms of elder abuse can lead to devastating consequences, including physical and/or emotional harm and even death.

 Take action if you or a loved one suffered elder abuse or neglect in a nursing home.